Florida Tire Blowout and Product Defect Lawyer

 Practice notes from Graham

-The DOT code on the sidewall tells you how old the tire is.
-Aged tires are recurring problems even when no recall has been announced.
-Many tire failures involve tires that were installed used or that sat unsold for years before installation.
+The DOT code on the sidewall tells you how old a tire is, and aged tires are a recurring problem even when no recall has been announced.
+Many failures involve tires that were sold used, or that sat unsold on a rack for years before they were ever installed.

 Frequently asked questions